All Episodes

 And they always say, look, if one of these things comes out of water at you, just run as fast as you can, but zigzag.

-Just zigzag, because they can't do that.
+Just zigzag because they can't do that.

 They can catch you if you run straight line.

-So maybe the Democrats think they're being chased by gators.
+So maybe the Democrats think they're being chased by Gators.

-If the Democrats get lucky in November, began her weekly news conference yesterday holding up a red, white, and blue brochure.
+House Minority Leader Nancy Pelosi, the woman who becomes Speaker, if the Democrats get lucky in November, began her weekly news conference yesterday holding up a red, white, and blue brochure.

 She called the manifesto a compilation of many of the initiatives taken by our House Democratic caucus that encompasses our new direction for all Americans.